Will413028/portfolio/README.md

 ```

 This command starts a local server using the production build.
 You can now open [http://localhost:3000](http://localhost:3000) in your preferred browser to see the result.

-### Deploy to Sevalla

-You can deploy a Next.js application on [Sevalla](https://sevalla.com).
-First, create an account on [Sevalla](https://sevalla.com).

-After registration, click `Application > Create an App`.
-After connecting your GitHub account, select the repository you want to deploy.
-Keep the default settings for the remaining options, then click `Create`.

-Go to `Environment variables > Add environment variable` if needed.

-Finally, initiate a new deployment by clicking `Overview > Latest deployments > Deploy now`.
-If everything is set up correctly, your application will be deployed successfully.

 ### Useful commands